 - Quick Glance

 - 15 M

 - Serves 4

-- 1. In a small saucepan, warm the mirin over medium heat.
-Do not allow it to boil.
+In a small saucepan over medium heat, warm the mirin.
+Don’t allow it to boil.
 Add the miso and stir until completely incorporated, about 5 minutes.

-- 3. Preheat the oven to 400°F (200°C).
+Preheat the oven to 400°F (200°C).
 Lightly oil a rimmed baking sheet.

-- 4. Heat a nonstick skillet over medium-high heat.
+Heat a nonstick skillet over medium-high heat.
 Uncover the fish and wipe off the excess marinade with paper towels.
 Add the fillets to the hot pan and sear until golden brown and caramelized on the bottom, 30 seconds to 1 minute.
 Be careful, as the fish can scorch and blacken quickly because of the sugar in the coating.

 Transfer the fillets to the prepared baking sheet, carefully turning them seared side up.
 Bake until the fish is cooked through and flakes easily, about 7 minutes.

 Transfer the fillets to a platter or individual plates and serve immediately.
 Originally published January 23, 2013.

 Recipe Testers Reviews

 Frankly, I didn’t expect this dish to be as delicious as it turned out to be.
 Upon tasting the marinade paste, my husband wasn’t impressed and my thoughts were that it was okay but not fabulous.
 Were we in for a surprise!

 After the cod was marinated for 24 hours, the excess marinade rubbed off, the fish seared until caramelized (about 2 minutes) and then baked for just over 6 minutes, wow!